2016 Spanish general election: Events and issues

-Election debates
+Debates

-After the success of election debates in the 2015 election, the organizing of new debates for the incoming campaign started after the Cortes' dissolution.
-As in the previous election, the first debate was organised by the Demos Association, to be held in the Charles III University of Madrid on 6 June.
+After the success of election debates in the 2015 election, the organizing of new debates for the incoming campaign started after the Cortes's dissolution.
+As in the previous election, the first debate was organized by the Demos Association, to be held in the Charles III University of Madrid on 6 June.
 The leaders of the four main parties were invited, with Pablo Iglesias and Albert Rivera confirming their presence but making it conditional on Rajoy and Sánchez attending as well.
 Atresmedia also announced the group's intention to have a four-way debate, scheduled for 16 June, similar to the one held on 7 December.
 This time, Mariano Rajoy was willing to attend a four-way leaders' debate—unlike the previous election campaign, in which his party sent Soraya Sáenz de Santamaría instead.
 The PP was, however, unconvinced of holding another two-way debate with Pedro Sánchez, with Rajoy displeased with the format of 14 December debate—allegedly after a harsh confrontation with Sánchez following the latter referring to Rajoy as "indecent".

 The PSOE announced that Sánchez would not attend a debate with Iglesias and Rivera if Rajoy was not present as well.
 C's made Rivera's presence conditional on either Rajoy attending or having an empty lectern put in his place, but would not accept the PP sending another person instead.
 Podemos did not take a firm stance on the issue but Íñigo Errejón stated that his party would "go to all debates, always sending spokespeople at the same level as those sent by other political forces", thus opening the door for Iglesias not attending debates if other parties did not send their prime ministerial candidates.

 As neither Rajoy nor Sánchez confirmed their presence at the Charles III debate, the Demos Association announced its cancellation on 30 May.
-A four-way debate was announced to be held on 13 June to be organised by the TV Academy.
+A four-way debate was announced to be held on 13 June to be organized by the TV Academy.
 All four main parties confirmed their presence, with the novelty that Rajoy accepted an invitation to attend as well.
 Unlike the previous campaign, the PP rejected a two-way debate between Rajoy and Sánchez, on grounds that, according to opinion polls, if a two-way debate was held "it was doubtful which party was to face Rajoy"—in reference to Unidos Podemos having overtaken the PSOE in opinion polling ahead of the election.

 Pablo Iglesias and Albert Rivera staged a two-on-two debate in the Salvados news show hosted by Jordi Évole.
 The debate was not broadcast live, but rather recorded on 28 May and intentionally delayed until 5 June. Évole had stated that the debate had been "specially harsh" between both candidates in comparison to previous similar events, and that C's had put a series of conditions in order to accept bringing Rivera to the debate.